Compare two cars

 Verdict

 Toyota appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with BMW being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the BMW.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us